procheta/DesktopTracker/README.md

 # DesktopTracker

-It is software that tracks user's desktop activities and provides suggestions based on that.
+It is a software that tracks user's desktop activities and provides suggestions based on that.